A Truvada lawsuit is a claim against the pharmaceutical company Gilead Sciences, Inc. for the dangerous side effects of Truvada.

 3. What is the current state of the Truvada litigation?

-Numerous personal injury and TDF HIV Drug lawsuits have been filed against Gilead Sciences, Inc. for their failure to warn patients about the serious side effects of the drug,6 including a class action lawsuit representing victims in the state of California.7 These lawsuits also include allegations that Gilead Sciences, Inc. had developed a drug that was safer than Truvada, but kept it out of production until Truvada's patent was set to expire.
+Numerous lawsuits have been filed against Gilead Sciences, Inc.6 This includes a class action lawsuit representing victims in the state of California.7 These lawsuits include allegations that Gilead Sciences, Inc. had developed a drug that was safer than Truvada.
+But the company kept it out of production until Truvada's patent was set to expire.

 3.1.
 Failure to warn and Defective design claims